 BioInvent - translating cancer antibody biology into innovative immuno-oncology therapies.

-- Progressing clinical development of our lead antibody BI-1206 for treatment of haematological cancers.
+- Progressing the clinical development of its lead antibody BI-1206 for treatment of haematological cancers.

-- Advancing our innovative pre-clinical Treg immuno-oncology programmes identifying antibodies to novel targets and with novel functions as well as antibodies that address validated targets such as OX40 and 4-1BB.
+- Advancing its innovative pre-clinical Treg immuno-oncology programmes identifying antibodies to novel targets and with novel functions as well as antibodies that address validated targets such as OX40 and 4-1BB.

 - Developing a pre-clinical portfolio of first-in-class antibodies targeting tumour-associated myeloid cells in collaboration with Pfizer.

-- Collaborating with Oncurious on the development of TB-403, a potential treatment for paediatric brain cancers.
+- Developing TB-403, in collaboration with Oncurious, as a potential treatment for paediatric brain cancers.

-- Generating further revenues through antibody contract manufacturing and technology deals.
+- Generate further revenues through antibody contract manufacturing and technology deals.

 Immuno-oncology drugs can revolutionise treatment of cancer